 In this post we are discussing face recognition as a separate step.
-Refer to the post on "Better face detection" for a discussion of face detection improvements planned and factors impacting face detection.
+Refer to the post on "Face detection considerations" for a discussion of factors impacting face detection.

-At the present time (Jun 2021) we are testing a new machine learning algorithm that is more accurate (>20% improvement) than our current method.
+At the present time (Oct 2021) we are testing a new machine learning algorithm that is more accurate (>20% improvement) than our current method.
 The downside is that it is slower and takes up lots of memory... so we are trying to minimize the downside while keeping the benefits before we roll it into production.
-We hope to do this by Oct 2021.
+We hope to do this by end of Nov 2021.
 We utilize face detection and recognition technology from Applied Recognition Corp.
 They are doing the advanced R&D to continuously improve the algorithms that ultimately improve the accuracy of Tag That Photo.

 How recognition works - we extract the pixels around an identified face that meets a certain quality threshold.
 The identified face is passed to the recognition module from the face detection module.
 The pixels extracted from the original image are sent through a deep learning algorithm that generates a sequence of digital numbers (technically a vector of approx. 100 floating point numbers).
 This sequence of digital numbers is also known as a face template in face recognition jargon.
 The template is then used for two purposes;